Josip Broz Tito: Reforms

 Starting in the 1950s, Tito's government permitted Yugoslav workers to go to western Europe, especially West Germany, as Gastarbeiter ("guest workers").
 The exposure of many Yugoslavs to the West and its culture led many Yugoslavians to view themselves as culturally closer to Western Europe than Eastern Europe.
 In the autumn of 1960, Tito met President Dwight D. Eisenhower at the United Nations General Assembly meeting.
 They discussed a range of issues from arms control to economic development.
 When Eisenhower remarked that Yugoslavia's neutrality was "neutral on his side", Tito replied that neutrality did not imply passivity but meant "not taking sides".
 On 7 April 1963, the country changed its official name from "Federal People's Republic" to "Socialist Federal Republic" of Yugoslavia.
-Economic reforms encouraged smallscale private enterprise (up to five full-time workers; most of these were family businesses and largest in agriculture) and greatly relaxed restrictions on religious expression.
+Economic reforms encouraged small-scale private enterprise (up to five full-time workers; most of these were family businesses and largest in agriculture) and greatly relaxed restrictions on religious expression.
 Tito subsequently toured the Americas.
 In Chile, two government ministers resigned over his visit to that country.

+At the beginning of the 1960s, foreign observers noted that the country was “booming” and that, meanwhile, Yugoslav citizens enjoyed far greater freedoms than those in the Soviet Union and other countries of the Eastern Bloc.
+Literacy increased exponentially and reached 91%, healthcare was free at all levels, and life expectancy rose to 72 years.